stulp/dmpbbo/docs/eigenrealtime/eigenrealtime.md

 ```c++
     c.noalias() += b*c
 ```
-This while compile and run without allocating memory, but it will give you the wrong result!
+While this will compile fine and run without allocating memory, it will give you the wrong result!
 Why?
 Because you are overwriting elements in c that are needed later to compute other elements in c.
 So here, you need the temporary expansion
 ```c++
     tmp = b*c;
     c += tmp